Act

 The themes and ordering of Acts will provide the default shape of stories told with your game:

-The selection of time periods to include for Rest is also important.
-Short time periods suggest that the Object is passing fairly rapidly between Agents, and thus in frequent use.
-Inversely, longer time periods suggest that the Object is more often being lost or forgotten.
-Longer time periods can also involve the Tables, which can mean more Change for the Object and the world around it.
+The selection of time periods to include for is also important.
+Short time periods suggest that the is passing fairly rapidly between , and thus in frequent use.
+Inversely, longer time periods suggest that the is more often being lost or forgotten.
+Longer time periods can also involve the , which can mean more for the and the world around it.